tooploox/holo/Input documentation/VTK_Input_data_specification.md

 ## Data files general specification

 VTK is a versatile format, allowing user to save its model in various combinations.
 As such, we would like to standardise the data that are going to be used in our application.
-Below are general rules that apply to every file, regardless whether it's a body or simulation frame:
+Below are general rules that apply to every layer (regardless whether it's anatomy or simulation):

-- All data should be made in accordance with VTK file format description. (https://www.vtk.org/VTK/img/file-formats.pdf).
+- All data should be made in accordance with [VTK file format description](https://www.vtk.org/VTK/img/file-formats.pdf).
 - All data should be stored in ASCII format and of UNSTRUCTURED_GRID dataset type.
 - One file is representing one frame in the animation.
-- File concerning one mesh/one simulation should be stored in one folder separately.
 - Each frame should have its number stated at the end, and the numbers should be zero-padded e.g.: XYZ_01.vtk, XYZ_02.vtk etc.
 - Number of frames should be the same in every root subfolder.
 - Every file starts with four lines listed below, followed by an empty line: